GrammarViz2/grammarviz2_src/README.md

 GrammarViz 2.0 implements in Java:

-  - Symbolic Aggregate approXimaion, aka SAX, and its parallelized version [1]
+  - Symbolic Aggregate approXimaion (SAX) and its parallelized version [1]
-  - Sequitur grammar induction algorithm, our implementation is based on the [reference Java code](http://www.sequitur.info/) [2]
+  - Sequitur grammar induction algorithm, our implementation is based on the [reference Java code by Craig Nevill-Manning and Ian Witten](https://code.google.com/p/sequitur/) [2]
   - Re-Pair grammar induction algorithm and its parallelized version [3]
-  - GrammarViz 2.0 time series exploration workflow that allows for variable length recurrent and anomalous patterns discovery from time series [4]
+  - Interactive time series exploration workflow that allows for variable length recurrent and anomalous patterns discovery from time series [4]
+  - "Rule Density" and "Rare Rule Anomaly" (RRA) algorithms for time series anomaly discovery [5]

 References: